 - Cover and slow-cook on high for 6 hours, until the meat is fall-off-the-bone tender.
 If you roast this in the oven, 300 degrees for 3 hours.

-- Use tongs to transfer the meat and onions to a cutting board.
-With forks, shred pork.
-Spoon off any rendered fat that’s floating in the juices.
-Ladle brothy sauce into a saucepan and boil it down to about 1/2.
-Season with salt and add the shredded meat to the sauce and toss well.
+- Ladle the brothy sauce into a large saucepan or fry pan and boil it down to about half.
+Add the shredded meat to the sauce and toss well.
 Top with the lime-marinated red onions and serve with the salsa and warm corn tortillas.

 Notes